- Laser printed on archival paper.

-- Hand-signed, numbered and titled by Celeste Schield Jacobi
+- Signed and titled by Celeste Schield Jacobi

 This lovely QUEEN BEE was created through my love and appreciation for bees.
 On October 1, 2016, National Geographic published an article about seven species of Hawaiian yellow-faced bees that are now federally protected.
 This was due to invasive species and habitat loss.
 Even though that number is small, when you think about their purpose through pollination, it has a larger impact than most would consider.